p2p/bitcoin-exchange/README.md

 The exchange network is built with the bitcoin network as inspiration.
 The network has a blockchain of orders that gets processed by miners willing to participate and get rewarded from the brokers with one bitcoin for each N orders processed.
-Order matching is done once every block, and each block should take 5-10 seconds to complete.
-The order matching is delibarately slow to prevent High Frequency Trading algorithmis having having advantgage over the rest of the market.
+Order matching is done once every block, and each block should take 10 seconds to complete.
+The order matching is delibarately slow to prevent High Frequency Trading algorithmis having advantgage over the rest of the market.
 Once the orders are matched it is up to the brokers to settle the traded assets.

 ## Assets: